Question: "What are the Ten Commandments? What is the Decalogue?"

-Answer: The Ten Commandments are ten laws in the Bible that God gave to the nation of Israel shortly after the exodus from Egypt.
+Answer: The Ten Commandments (also known as the Decalogue) are ten laws in the Bible that God gave to the nation of Israel shortly after the exodus from Egypt.
 The Ten Commandments are essentially a summary of the 613 commandments contained in the Old Testament Law.
 The first four commandments deal with our relationship with God.
 The last six commandments deal with our relationships with one another.
 The Ten Commandments are recorded in the Bible in Exodus 20:1-17 and Deuteronomy 5:6-21 and are as follows:

 1) “You shall have no other gods before me.”
 This command is against worshipping any god other than the one true God.
 All other gods are false gods.